Sikhism: Sikh people

-Canada is home to the largest national Sikh proportion (2.1 percent of the total population) in the world.
-Within Canada, Sikhs form 5.9 percent of the total population in the western province of British Columbia, representing the third-largest Sikh proportion amongst all global administrative divisions, behind only Punjab and Chandigarh in India.
-British Columbia, Manitoba, and Yukon hold the distinction of being three of the only four administrative divisions in the world with Sikhism as the second most followed religion among the population.
+Canada is home to the largest proportion of Sikhs, as a ratio of the country's total population, in the world, at 2.1%.
+Within Canada, Sikhs form 5.9% of the total population in the western province of British Columbia, representing the third-largest Sikh proportion amongst all global administrative divisions, behind only Punjab and Chandigarh in India.
+British Columbia, Manitoba, and Yukon hold the distinction of being three of the only four administrative divisions in the world with Sikhism as the second-most followed religion among the population.

-Sikhism was founded in what is now Pakistan.
-Some of the Gurus were born near Lahore and in other parts of Pakistan.
-Prior to 1947, in British India, millions of Sikhs lived in what later became Pakistan.
-During the partition, Sikhs and Hindus left the newly created Muslim-majority Pakistan and mostly moved to Hindu-majority India — with some moving to Muslim-majority Afghanistan — while numerous Muslims in India moved to Pakistan.
+Prior to the 1947 partition of British India, millions of Sikhs lived in what later became Pakistan.
+Likewise, Sikhism was founded in what is now Pakistan, and some of the gurus were born near Lahore and in other parts of Pakistan.
+During the partition, Sikhs and Hindus left the newly created Muslim-majority Pakistan and mostly moved to Hindu-majority India—with some moving to Muslim-majority Afghanistan—while numerous Muslims in India moved to Pakistan.
 According to 2017 news reports, only about 20,000 Sikhs remain in Pakistan, and their population is dwindling (0.01% of the country's estimated 200 million population).